-The current pandemic has created challenges for much of the agriculture industry.
+The pandemic created challenges for much of the agriculture industry.
 For pig producers, a major concern is the availability and pricing of feed ingredients.
 From shipping constraints to production restrictions, producers must actively watch their stream of ingredients and adjust pig diets accordingly.

 Analyze Your Income Over Feed Cost